okuvshynov/slowllama/README.md

 ## slowllama

-Fine-tune Llama2 models, including 70B on Apple M1/M2 devices (for example, Macbook Air!) or consumer nVidia GPUs.
+Fine-tune Llama2 and CodeLLama models, including 70B on Apple M1/M2 devices (for example, Macbook Air!) or consumer nVidia GPUs.

 slowllama is not using any quantization.
 Instead, it offloads parts of model to SSD or main memory on both forward/backward passes.
 In contrast with training large models from scratch (unattainable) or inference, where we are likely to care about interactivity, we can still get something finetuned if you let it run for a while.

 Current version is using LoRA to limit the updates to a smaller set of parameters.
 First version supported full finetuning as well, but I decided to remove it for now, more on that below.
-Should be possible to bring it back for main-memory-only offload.
-On the other hand, if everything fits into memory, there's no need to do whole 'evaluate twice' thing, might just use [fairscale](https://fairscale.readthedocs.io/en/stable/deep_dive/offload.html) instead?

 Finetuning is the only focus, there's nothing special done for inference, consider [llama.cpp](https://github.com/ggerganov/llama.cpp).